 Speeds up the postpartum healing process

-Helps you bond with baby faster
+May help you bond with baby faster

-Breastfeeding baby is a highly intimate journey for mom and baby.
-“Breastfeeding seems to help moms bond better,” Hubschman says.
-“The more time you spend with your baby, the more attention you pay to your baby, the more you watch their feeding cues and other behavior signs, the better you’re going to know your baby, which I think contributes to maternal confidence.”
-And a boost to your confidence as a mom is always a good thing.
+Breastfeeding baby is a highly intimate journey for Mom and baby and can help you bond.
+“Responding early to baby sets up a trust and understanding between mom and baby that is critical for the building of a long-term, healthy relationship,” Peluso says.
+Lilly Hubschman-Shahar, NP, IBCLC, a certified lactation consultant and board-certified neonatal nurse practitioner, agrees: “The more time you spend with baby, the more attention you pay to baby, the more you watch their feeding cues and other behavior signs, the better you’re going to know baby, which I think contributes to maternal confidence.”
+And a boost to your confidence as a new parent is always a good thing!

 Lowers your risk of diseases

-Saves you lots of money
+Saves you money and prep time

 Continues to strengthen baby’s health